espressif/vscode-esp-idf-extension/docs_espressif/en/additionalfeatures/wsl.rst

 .. image:: ../../../media/tutorials/using_docker_container/extra_parameters.png

-the interface is the same as [Internal USB-serial](#internal-usb-serial), that is ``ttyACMx``:
+the interface is the same as `Internal USB-serial`_, that is ``ttyACMx``:

 .. image:: ../../../media/tutorials/using_docker_container/container_flash_jtag.gif

 Additional steps for debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Make sure to run **ESP-IDF: Add OpenOCD rules file (For Linux users)** command to add OpenOCD rules in the docker container before running OpenOCD and starting a debug session.
+Make sure to copy the `OpenOCD udev rules files <https://github.com/espressif/openocd-esp32/blob/master/contrib/60-openocd.rules>`_ into the ``/etc/udev/rules.d`` directory before running OpenOCD and starting a debug session.

 Debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~